 Offered in fall and winter semesters: Elementary Swahili (AAS 115/116); Intermediate Swahili (AAS 215/216 ); Advanced Swahili (AAS 315/316)

 Yoruba, a major regional language of West Africa, is spoken primarily in Nigeria and Benin with sizable communities of speakers also found in Togo and Sierra Leone.
 The language is also spoken in Cuba and Brazil.
-Starting in the Fall 2019, Yoruba will be offered through on-campus instruction for both undergraduate and graduate students
+Two levels of Yoruba are offered each year, and courses are open to both undergraduate and graduate students.

 Open to all U-M undergraduate and graduate students studying either Swahili or Yoruba at the University of Michigan for one academic year.
 The following criteria must be fulfilled: